Pulled Muscles, Muscle Strain and Scar Tissue Treatment

 To Stretch or not to Stretch

 During this phase of the rehabilitation process NO STRETCHING should be used at all!
 This is not the time to start stretching.
-Concentrate on the R.I.C.E.R. regime and avoid all stretching or any activity that puts stress on the injured area.
+Concentrate on the R.I.C.E.R. regimen and avoid all stretching or any activity that puts stress on the injured area.

-The Problem with Scar Tissue
+The Problem with scar tissue

 Scar tissue is made from a very tough, inflexible fibrous material.
 This fibrous material binds itself to the damaged soft tissue fibers in an effort to draw the damaged fibers back together.
 What results is a bulky mass of fibrous scar tissue completely surrounding the injury site.
 In some cases it’s even possible to see and feel this bulky mass under the skin.

 When scar tissue forms around an injury site, it is never as strong as the tissue it replaces.
 It also has a tendency to contract and deform the surrounding tissues, so not only is the strength of the tissue diminished, but flexibility of the tissue is also compromised.
 So what does this mean for the athlete?

-Lastly, the formation of scar tissue will result in a loss of strength and power.
+- A loss of strength and power.
 For a muscle to attain full power it must be fully stretched before contraction.
 Both the shortening effect and weakening of the tissues means that a full stretch and optimum contraction is not possible.

-Either find someone who can massage the effected area for you, or if the injury is accessible, massage the damaged tissues yourself.
+Either find someone who can massage the affected area for you, or if the injury is accessible, massage the damaged tissues yourself.
 Self massage has the advantage of knowing just how hard and deep you need to massage.

 To start with, the area will be quite tender.
 Start with a light stroke and gradually increase the pressure until you’re able to use deep, firm strokes.
-The more you massage the effected area the harder and deeper you will be able to push.
+The more you massage the affected area the harder and deeper you will be able to push.